 - Examine areas where the contractor has removed unsuitable material, and before backfilling, decide on any necessary drainage or other corrective action.

 - Advise the contractor of the type of material that will be suitable backfill.
 Observe the operation to verify it complies with specifications.

 - In addition to routine data, record in the daily report all pertinent discussion with and orders to the contractor regarding unsuitable material.

 Perform the following steps when handling slides and slipouts:

 - Examine slopes for areas of potential slides.
 Decide on any corrective action necessary.
-Corrective action may include any of the measures suggested in the paragraph below.
+Corrective action may include any of the following suggested measures.
 For detailed analysis and recommendations for major problems, consult with the district Materials Unit and geotechnical engineers.

 - Examine slides and slipouts to determine their probable cause.
 Decide on any corrective work necessary.
 Corrective action for a slide may require totally or partially removing the slide and flattening slopes or installing horizontal drains or underdrains, or both.
 For small areas, consider constructing bulkheads or retaining walls.
 For large areas, consider constructing benches to reduce traffic hazards from falling material.
 When benches are constructed, provide access roads for future maintenance.

 - Corrective action for a slipout may require totally or partially removing and reconstructing the embankment with more suitable material.
 Also, consider constructing fill struts, stabilizing trenches, and installing subsurface drainage facilities.